 I am always on time for organized events, work-related or otherwise.

 I am honest and trustworthy when I am counting money after our church bake sales.

 I work with the team to provide imaginative solutions for our customers.

-I am always coming up with new innovative ideas.
+I am always coming up with innovative ideas.

-I am motivated to go to the gym before work to get fit and healthy.
+I am motivated to go to the gym before work to stay fit and healthy.

-I have organised the staff functions for the last four years with great success.
+I have organized the staff functions for the last four years with great success.